ColtonWright51/Sixfab_5G/README.md

 Every command you ever send to the modem must start with AT and end with a carriage return, '\r' in python.
 Each command also has a maximum response time of at least 300 ms, so this amount of time must elapse before another command is sent.

 ### (U)SIM Detection
 To detect the (U)SIM card for this Sixfab board, you must disable all Hot-Plug commands and restart the modem with the (U)SIM inserted.
-Make sure these commands are sent before restart:
+Make sure these commands are sent before restart (`init_SIM_settings.py`):

 ```
 AT+QSIMDET=0,0